 If the site you want to visit supports the RSS feed, you can easily subscribe and read it with an RSS reader.
 You can also regularly send the contents of the web to your email using Feed service.

 10- Get Web Pages via email

-This is useful way if you need a single Web Page.
+This is a useful way if you need a single Web Page.
 Obviously accessing large files is not possible in that way.
 Web2Mail provides us free services that send websites to our email addresses.
-All you need to do is send an email to firstname.lastname@example.org with the URL as subject title.
+All you need to do is send an email to firstname.lastname@example.org with the URL as the subject title.

 11- Use Tor Distributed Proxy

 Tor is an advanced proxy server using multiple anonymous servers for a single Web request.
 This requires an application to be downloaded and installed.